- Curated Module Overview

 🔭 Vision

-The ultimate goal of LoE in general, and the CM in particular, is the democratization of staking in Ethereum as enshrined in the Lido DAO Vibe and further refined in Hasu's GOOSE, ReGOOSE and GOOSE-2 proposals.
+The ultimate goal of Lido in general, and the CM in particular, is the democratization of staking in Ethereum as enshrined in the Lido DAO Vibe and further refined in Hasu's GOOSE, ReGOOSE and GOOSE-2 proposals.

 🏷️ Characteristics